 What kind of companies do we work with?

 We work with a whole range of companies.
 Many are exciting small and medium-sized enterprises, some are entrepreneurial startups and others are big, well-known companies.
-You can ask for example companies in your desired industry during or after your advising call.
+You can ask for example companies in your desired industry during or after your interview.